Retention Check in 10 Minutes: Plug the $20K–$40K Annual Leak for $70K–$90K Operators

 The pattern: Asking opinions fails.
 Observing behavior reveals the truth.

-Common Warning Sign Patterns by Risk Level
+Client Churn Warning Sign Patterns By Risk Level

-High Risk (4+ Signs): 60-80% Churn Probability
+High-Risk Clients (4+ Warning Signs): 60–80% Churn Probability

 Pattern: Multiple signals happening simultaneously.